xiaozhao1111/Console-Finances/README.md

 * The net total amount of Profit/Losses over the entire period.

 * The average of the changes in Profit/Losses over the entire period.
-PS: the changes in Profit/Losses of the first month in the datasheet are equal to the value of the Profit/Losses.
+PS: for the first month, the changes in Profit/Losses are equal to  the Profit/Losses in the first month.

 * The greatest increase in profits (date and amount) over the entire period.